Bulk contact import

 9

-You've now successfully ran a bulk Contact import in our portal.
-In case you run into any errors you're not able to resolve yourself, be sure to contact our support department, provide the job name and tasks you're having issues with and we'll provide assistance to complete Contact imports that have failed
+You've now successfully completed a bulk Contact import in our portal.
+If you run into any errors you're not able to resolve yourself, be sure to contact our support department, provide the job name and tasks you're having issues with

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.